Sbaah/BTI325/README.md

 # BTI325
-This project is built as a final assignment for Wed Development Degree Course using NodeJS, ExpressJS, MongoDB, PostgreSQL, Bcrypt, HTML, CSS, Bootstrap
+This project is built as a final assignment for Wed Development Degree Course using NodeJS, ExpressJS, MongoDB, PostgreSQL, Bcrypt, HTML, CSS, Bootstrap.